 Raiatea is home to the tiare apetahi, one of the rarest flowers in the entire world.
 The flower only grows in Raiatea and only in the Temehani Plateau.
 To find it, you’ll need to hire a guide for the 6-7 hour hike (more details in the Raiatea Travel Guide).

-The hike starts with climb up to a pine forest before emerging out on the plateau.
-It really feels like you’ve been teleported away from the tropics to somewhere in northern Europe.
+The hike starts with a climb up to a pine forest before emerging out on the plateau.
+It feels like you’ve been teleported away from the tropics to somewhere in northern Europe.
 Not much grows up here but there are plenty of surprises.
 Our guide took us to see a lava tube deep inside the clouds.
-It is thought that this tunnel runs all the way beneath the lagoon, emerging in neighboring Tahaa.
+It is thought that this tunnel runs beneath the lagoon, emerging in neighboring Tahaa.
 It’s not exactly a farfetched idea as Tahaa and Raiatea are believed to have been formed from a single island.

 You’ll then be hiking on the top of the plateau at about 650 meters, trying to spot the rare flower.
-During the hunt, don’t forget to look up and enjoy the 360 degree views.
+During the hunt, don’t forget to look up and enjoy the 360-degree views.
 On a very clear day, you can even spot the beautiful island of Maupiti, some 70 km’s away.

-If luck is on your side (and if you’re with a guide it probably will), you’ll stumble upon an ordinary looking bush, except this bush is nothing but ordinary.
+If luck is on your side (and if you’re with a guide it probably will), you’ll stumble upon an ordinary-looking bush, except this bush is nothing but ordinary.
 Growing like the shape of a hand, the tiare apetahi is part of the gardenia family, though unlike its bigger and more common cousins it has no scent.